vladimirdj/Union-Database/README.md

-Union Database is "File Flat" database which is based on PHP nad JSON.
+Union Database is "File Flat" database which is based on PHP and JSON.

 Union Database allows the following:
 REST API with JSON